ViennaTools/ViennaPS/README.md

 ./ExampleName config.txt
 ```

 Individual examples can also be build by calling `make` in their respective build folder.
+An equivalent Python script, using the ViennaPS Python bindings, is also given for each example.

 ### Trench Deposition